Career Timeline of Martina Navratilova: Major Achievements and Milestones

 1978: First Major Singles Title at Wimbledon

-January 1979: World No. 1 Ranking
+January 1979: Lost the World No. 1 ranking

-In January 1979, Chris Evert took back the world No. 1 ranking from Martina Navratilova.
+In January 1979, Chris Evert took back the World No. 1 ranking from Martina Navratilova.

-1979: Defended Wimbledon Title
+1979: Defended Wimbledon Title and Earned World No. 1 Ranking

-April 1981: Loss to Evert at WTA Championships
+April 1981: Double Bagel Loss to Evert

-1981: Coach Renée Richards
+1981: Coaching by Renée Richards

-1982: Wimbledon Singles Final Appearance
+1982: Reached Wimbledon Final

-1982: Won Wimbledon and French Open
+1982: Wimbledon and French Open Wins

 In 1982, Martina Navratilova won both Wimbledon and the French Open.